StephenGunn/jovian/src/content/posts/self-hosting-my-analytics-on-a-raspberry-pi.md

 ## Performance Considerations

 My Raspberry Pi 4B with 8GB RAM handles the workload comfortably, even with peaks of around 50-60K events per day.
-The CPU usage rarely exceeds 20%, and memory usage hovers around 1.5GB most of the time.

 If you're running multiple services on your Pi, you may want to adjust the resource limits in your Docker Compose file:

 ```yaml
 services: